 Marie-Joséphine Hartford and her guest while skiing

 During this period, the main reason of this construction is to have a place to relax after a day of bobsleigh, alpine or cross-country skiing.
-Marie-Joséphine's personnal life is tumultuous and after two children and three husbands, she decides to sell the property to Mont Gabriel Resort Ltd.
+Marie-Joséphine's personnal life is tumultuous and after two children, Nuella and Coloombus, and three husbands, she decides to sell the property to Mont Gabriel Resort Ltd.

 Marie-Joséphine accompanied by Humphrey Bogart's sisters, Frances and Katherine